-In your conclusion, you might take things one step further by saying that ‘Since Amazon is a highly competitive MNC, perhaps this has given managers the confidence to flout consumers’ preferences for sustainable packaging’.
+In your conclusion of an essay, you might take things one step further by saying that ‘Since Amazon is a highly competitive MNC, perhaps this has given managers the confidence to flout consumers’ preferences for sustainable packaging’.

 In the second quote, you’re reflecting on the reasons why Amazon might be continuing to use plastic packaging in spite of consumers’ preferences for sustainable packaging.
 This is a very simple example, but it demonstrates how your concluding remarks should offer a slightly new (and advanced) perspective on the topic at hand.

 4. What are the implications of your essay?